 Around 14:30, the Luftwaffe sends across a small formation of Dornier Do 17s.
 They attack Hayes and damage the Farley Aviation Company.

 The Italians send twelve BR.20Ms of 13o Stormo and six from 43o Stormo against Felixstowe and Harwich.
-They get off to a bad start when one of the bombers crashes shortly after takeoff near the church at Houtem.
-Ten of the bombers make it to the target and drop their bombs, but two get lost on the way back and the crews bail out.
+They get off to a bad start when one of the bombers crashes shortly after takeoff near the church at Houtem, Belgium.
+Ten of the bombers make it to the target and drop their bombs, but two get lost on the way back and the crews have to bail out.
 A third bomber lands at the wrong airfield (Lille-Epinoy), damaging the aircraft.
-Only 8 of the 12 bombers sent off return to their original base.
+Only 8 of the 12 bombers sent off manage to return to their original base.

 Losses for the day are low - assuming that you do not include the Italian bomber losses - at about 8 for the Luftwaffe and 4 for the RAF.